Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 You can edit a cost center, for example if it needs to be deactivated.

-  > [Note] Be aware that any changes made to a cost center may have consequences for the posting process.
+  > [Caution] Be aware that any changes made to a cost center may have consequences for the posting process.

 #### Prerequisites